solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 ## Lab 5 - Configure Gloo Mesh Workspaces <a name="Lab-5"></a>

-In this lab, you learn about the Gloo Mesh **Workspaces** feature.
+In this lab, you'll learn about the Gloo Mesh **Workspaces** feature.
 Workspaces bring multi-tenancy controls to Istio.
-With workspaces, you can explore how multiple personas work inside the service mesh independently without conflicting with each other's configuration.
+With workspaces, you can explore how multiple personas can work inside the service mesh independently without conflicting with each others configuration.

 Imagine that you have the following teams.
 Each team represents a "tenant" in Gloo Mesh.
 - The Ops team, who is responsible for the platform and ingress traffic.